Disciple (Christianity): Background of the term

 A disciple is different from an apostle, which instead means a messenger, more specifically "messengers with extraordinary status, especially of God’s messenger, envoy."
 But predominately in the New Testament it is used of "a group of highly honored believers with a special function as God’s envoys."
 While a disciple is one who learns and apprentices under a teacher or rabbi, an apostle is one sent as a missionary to proclaim the good news and to establish new communities of believers.

 The meaning of the word "disciple" is not derived primarily from its root meaning or etymology but from its widespread usage in the ancient world.
 Disciples are found in the world outside of the Bible.
 For example among the ancient Greek philosophers, disciples learned by imitating the teacher’s entire way of life and not just by remembering the spoken words of the teacher.

 The first-century philosopher Seneca appeals to the "living voice and intimacy of common life" of the disciple–teacher relationship of many different philosophers:

 In the world of the Bible, a disciple was a person who followed a teacher, or rabbi, or master, or philosopher.
 The disciple desired to learn not only the teaching of the rabbi, but to imitate the practical details of their life.
 A disciple did not merely attend lectures or read books, they were required to interact with and imitate a real living person.
 A disciple would literally follow someone in hopes of eventually becoming what they are.

 A Christian disciple is a believer who follows Christ and then offers his own imitation of Christ as model for others to follow (1 Corinthians 11:1).
-A disciple is first a believer who has exercised faith (Acts 2:38).
-This means they have experienced conversion and put Jesus at the center of their life and participated in rites of Christian imitation.
-A fully developed disciple is also a leader of others who attempts to pass on this faith to his followers, with the goal of repeating this process.(1 Corinthians 4:16-17; 2 Timothy 2:2).
-A special form of passing on leadership through discipleship is called apostolic succession.
+A disciple is first a believer who has exercised faith (Acts 2:38; see also Born again (Catholicism)) This means they have experienced conversion and put Jesus at the center of their life and participated in rites of Christian imitation.
+A fully developed disciple is also a leader of others who attempts to pass on this faith to his followers, with the goal of repeating this process.(1 Corinthians 4:16–17; 2 Timothy 2:2).